Alan Hays

-Dixon Alan Hays is a politician who was elected Supervisor of Elections for Lake County, Florida, in 2016.
-He previously was a member of the Florida State Senate from 2010 to 2016 and a member of the Florida House of Representatives from 2004 to 2010.
-He is a Republican.
+Dixon Alan Hays (born March 12, 1946) is an American dentist and politician who has served as the supervisor of elections of Lake County, Florida since 2017.
+A member the Republican Party, he previously served in the Florida Senate from 2010 to 2016 and in the Florida House of Representatives from 2004 to 2010.

 History

 Hays was born in Henderson, Kentucky, and moved to Florida in 1950.
 He attended Connors State College, located in Warner, Oklahoma, where he received his bachelor's degree in 1967.
 After that, he joined the United States Coast Guard, where he was a dental technician from 1967 to 1970.
 Hays later attended the University of Florida College of Dentistry, from which he graduated in 1976.
 He settled in Umatilla, Florida, and served on the Lake-Sumter State College Board of Trustees for six years.

+Florida Legislature

 Florida House of Representatives

 In 2004, when the incumbent State Representative Carey Baker declined to seek re-election so that he could instead run for the Florida Senate, Hays ran to succeed him in the 25th District, which stretched from Howey-in-the-Hills to Debary and included parts of eastern Lake County, northwestern Seminole County and southern Volusia County.
 He faced Larry Metz, Johnny Smith, Randy Wiseman and JoAnn Huggins in the Republican primary.
 Hays was narrowly victorious over his opponents, receiving 35% of the vote to Metz's 29%, and advanced to the general election, where he was elected overwhelmingly over only write-in opposition.
 He was re-elected without opposition in 2006 and 2008.
 During a 2010 debate over legislation that required a woman to undergo an ultrasound before receiving an abortion, Hays controversially compared abortion to the Holocaust before he was cut off by the then-Speaker of the Florida House of Representatives, Larry Cretul, which prompted a Jewish member of the House to object.